ipfs/team-mgmt/meeting-notes/2019/Q1/2019-02-04--js-core-dev-team-weekly.md

 ### Other notes
  - FOSDEM excellent all around
- - @alanshow: ipfs install manager check it out!
+ - @alanshaw: ipfs install manager check it out!
 Also, if anyone wants to review the Hapi PR would be much appreciated.
- - @jacobhuen: decomissioning the star servers soon. libp2p daemon released!
+ - @jacobheun: decomissioning the star servers soon. libp2p daemon released!
  - @achingbrain: we have an apt-get transport within ipfs somewhere

 <!-- After each call, the notetaker submits a PR to ipfs/team-mgmt to store the notes on the meeting-notes folder -->